-The asset share depends on factors including the premiums received, actual investment returns made net of investment expenses, deductions for the management of the participating policies, amounts for profit sharing with us and the profits or losses resulting from claims, surrenders and expenses of the plan.
+The asset share is an accumulation of the premiums received and actual investment returns, net of investment expenses, deductions for the management of the participating policies and amounts for profit sharing with us.

-The asset share tells us how much your share of the participating fund has earned.
+The asset share tells us how much your share of the fund has earned.
 We will then determine the appropriate bonuses and interest, so that you can get your fair share from the participating fund.